thenbrent/paypal-digital-goods/README.md

 $args['subscription'] = array(
 	'amount' = 49.00,
 	'initial_amount' = 79.00,
-	'average_amount' = 49.00 // default is 25.00 as our monthly subscription value is higher than that, we must set this );
+	'average_amount' = 49.00 // PayPal default is 25.00 as our monthly subscription value is higher than that, we must set this );
 ```